Jobs Career Advice Post Job

 What Does a Sales Representative Do?

 Sales representative sounds pretty self-explanatory, right?
-You can easily deduce that a sales representative represents their company in sales i.e. helps them makes sales.
+You can easily deduce that a sales representative represents their company in sales, i.e. helps them make sales.
 But that is not all they do.
 The functions of a sales representative are expounded below:

-• Conduct cost-benefit and needs-analysis of costumers (both new and existing).
+3. Conduct cost-benefit and needs analysis of customers (both new and existing).

-• Arrange, sort, and stock shelves (for a brick and mortar business).
+5. Arrange, sort, and stock shelves (for a brick-and-mortar business).

-• Give day by day recap of results and achievements to the supervisory team.
+9. Give a day-by-day recap of results and achievements to the supervisory team.

 GET SALES JOB OPENINGS SENT DIRECTLY TO YOU NOW